Skip to Main Content

 Beyond London, the country's most discussed restaurant addresses follow similar patterns of controlled format and extended ritual: The Fat Duck in Bray, L'Enclume in Cartmel, Moor Hall in Aughton, Gidleigh Park in Chagford, Hand and Flowers in Marlow, and Le Manoir aux Quat' Saisons in Great Milton each represent a version of the destination-meal format where the journey and the occasion are part of the structure.
 Internationally, the same logic applies at Le Bernardin in New York and Atomix in New York.

-Tangawizi does not occupy that tier, and is not trying to.
-It occupies the neighbourhood tier, where the relevant comparison is the quality of the local alternative and the consistency of the experience over multiple visits, not the accolade count.
+Tangawizi sits in the neighbourhood tier, where the relevant comparison is the quality of the local alternative and the consistency of the experience over multiple visits.

 Know Before You Go